Take the City's Morse Park Pool Survey!

 Section 1.
 Purpose.

-The MPNO is organized exclusively for charitable and educational purposes to improve neighborhood safety, advocate for responsible zoning, and foster community engagement.
+The MPNO is organized exclusively for charitable and educational purposes to improve neighborhood safety, advocate for responsible zoning that aligns with our stated mission, vision, and core values, and foster community engagement.

 Section 2.
 501(c)(3) Compliance.